Dre Campbell Farm

 2. Lavender

-In addition to growing it in your garden bed or pot, you can also tie small bundles of the herb over doorways and near windows to help keep pests out of the house.
+In addition to growing it in your garden bed or pot, you can tie small bundles of the herb over doorways and near windows to help keep pests out of the house.

 Order lavender seeds online.